 When to Use MailChimp vs ActiveCampaign

 Depending on your email marketing needs, one of these tools might be more suitable than the other.

 When to Use MailChimp

-If you’re currently just learning the basics of email marketing or you’ve recently started a new company and you’ve got little time to learn the ins and outs of a complex email marketing platform, MailChimp might be the right choice for you.
-This platform features a highly intuitive dashboard, straightforward functions, lots of templates you can experiment with, and a lot of useful training resources.
+If you’re currently just learning the basics of email marketing, or you’ve recently started a new company, and you’ve got little time to learn the ins and outs of a complex email marketing platform, MailChimp might be the best choice for you.
+This platform features a highly intuitive dashboard, straightforward functions, lots of templates, and training resources.

 When to Use ActiveCampaign

-If you are an experienced marketing professional who has no problems in managing a complex email marketing tool, ActiveCampign might be more suitable for you.
-This complex software provides you a multitude of different features.
-You will love its flexibility and the numerous automations and integrations you can rely on.
-This is a suitable platform both for B2C and B2B email campaigns.
+If you are an experienced marketing professional that needs a complex email marketing tool, ActiveCampign might be more suitable for you.
+This complex software provides you with a multitude of different features.
+You will love its flexibility and the numerous automation and integrations.
 ActiveCampaign easily supports large contacts lists.

 MailChimp vs ActiveCampaign Pros and Cons

 Both these platforms have their strong and weak points.
 To learn more about their different capabilities, you should read the full review you can find on this page.
 Here’s a quick overview.